I’ve been asking around: “What do you think you’re entitled to?” “What do you know that you deserve?”

 We’re such hard workers.
 Hardened, some of us, from working so hard to deserve what we want.
 Working to earn.
 Earning more…work.
 Earning your keep is a vicious cycle, you know.
 Whereas, believing in your implicit worth liberates you to create more value for the world you serve.

-Of course, people with entitlement issues are goddamn irritating.
+Of course, people with entitlement issues are just damn irritating.
 They want more than they’re willing to give upfront.
 They operate in a fog of hunger and conflicting intentions.
 Entitled types are frantic below the surface because they don’t trust that they can feed themselves.
 What they need is a long hug and then to be sent off for some solo time, without credit cards.

 Deserving and worthiness…these are the notions that get to the pulse of our consciousness and esteem.